 By following these guidelines and closely following your surgeon’s recommendations, you can significantly improve your chances of a successful and smooth recovery after breast surgery.

 You need to take special care of your surgical tapes since you’ll need to have them on for eight weeks after the surgery.
 These tapes reinforce the incisions made during the surgery.
 You should avoid removing them since they help reduce the impact of scars on your skin.

 Dos and don’ts in post-recovery

-Common types of Breast surgery
+Common types of Breast Surgery

 Breast augmentation is the only procedure for breasts that uses implants.
 Implants are sacs filled with either saline or silicone and they help form and shape the breasts.
 This procedure can affect the pain one might feel after the surgery, as well as the appearance of the breasts and even future mammograms.
-See Is My Breast Augmentation Surgery Recovery Normal?
+See Is My Breast Augmentation Surgery Recovery going well?

 For a more detailed article regarding these procedures, simply search them on our website.